leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/08-run.md

 ---
 title: run
-description: Run a program inside the Pod
+description: Run an executable inside a BrowserPod Pod, attach it to a terminal for input and output, and get back a Process handle for its result.
 ---

 ```ts